Colorado Rockies: Uniforms

 In addition to the black sleeveless alternate uniform, the Rockies also wear a purple alternate uniform, which they first unveiled in the 2000 season.
 The design featured "Colorado" in silver with black and white trim, and letters and numerals in black with white trim.
 At the start of the 2012 season, the Rockies introduced "Purple Mondays" in which the team wears its purple uniform every Monday game day, though the team continued to wear them on other days of the week.

 Prior to 2019, the Rockies always wore their white pinstriped pants regardless of what uniform top they wore during home games.
 However, the Rockies have since added alternate white non-pinstriped pants to pair with either their black or purple alternate uniforms at home, as neither uniform contained pinstripes.

 The Rockies currently wear an all-black cap with "CR" in purple trimmed in silver and a purple-brimmed variation as an alternate.
 The team previously wore an all-purple cap with "CR" in black trimmed in silver, and in the 2018 season, caps with the "CR" in silver to commemorate the team's 25th anniversary.

-In 2022, the Rockies were one of seven additional teams to don Nike's "City Connect" uniforms.
-The set is predominantly green and white with printed mountain range motifs adorning the chest.
+In 2022, the Rockies were one of seven additional teams to release Nike's "City Connect" uniforms.
+The set was predominantly green and white with printed mountain range motifs adorning the chest.
 The lettering was taken from the official Colorado license plates.
-The right sleeve has a yellow patch featuring the shortened nickname "ROX", the "5280" sign representing the altitude of Denver, two black diamonds representing Double Diamond skiing, and the exact longitude and latitude of Coors Field.
-The left sleeve has the interlocking "CR" in white with green trim, and purple piping was added to represent purple seats at Coors Field.
-Caps are green with a white panel, featuring a "CO" patch with various Colorado-inspired symbols, including colors from the state flag and mountain ranges.
+The right sleeve had a yellow patch featuring the shortened nickname "ROX", the "5280" sign representing the altitude of Denver, two black diamonds representing Double Diamond skiing, and the exact longitude and latitude of Coors Field.
+The left sleeve had the interlocking "CR" in white with green trim, and purple piping was added to represent purple seats at Coors Field.
+Caps were green with a white panel, featuring a "CO" patch with various Colorado-inspired symbols, including colors from the state flag and mountain ranges.
+In 2023, the Rockies tweaked their "City Connect" uniform, pairing it with white pants on day games and green pants on night games.
+Their first "City Connect" uniform was worn until the end of the 2024 season.

+The Rockies' second "City Connect" uniform features a split between light blue and purple, paying homage to the transition between day and night over the Rocky Mountains.
+The jersey features blue skies and purple mountain majesty as the inspirations behind the color palette.
+Accents all over the uniform, cap, and branding use the red, yellow, and blue of the Colorado state flag.
+The Denver city flag is also featured on the lining inside the hat.
+It is the first pullover City Connect jersey.